 As you would expect, the under 50 age group is the smallest.
 Only 6.9% of all private jet owners are under 50 years old.

-The final category is the over 70 years old, with around 43% of all private jet owners belonging to this category.
+The final category are the over-70s, with around 43% of all private jet owners belonging to this category.

 This age distribution can be broken down even further by looking at the age brackets for each category of jet.